Company policies

 Our most recent Gender Pay Gap report can be viewed here.

 Glyndebourne is fully committed to preventing accidents, injuries and ill health and recognises the importance of providing and maintaining a safe and healthy environment and meeting our obligations under the Health, Safety and Welfare at Work Act.
 Equally, we believe that a child or adult should never experience abuse of any kind, whether physical, emotional, racial, sexual or financial.
-We have a responsibility to promote the welfare of children and vulnerable adults and keep them free from harm.
-Our safeguarding policy can be read in full here.
+We have a responsibility to promote the welfare of children and adults at risk of harm and keep them free from harm.
+Please follow these links to see our full safeguarding policies for children and young people and adults at risk of harm.

 We have detailed policies for both health and safety and for safeguarding that apply to everyone working at Glyndebourne.
 They are designed to keep everyone, whether visiting or working here, safe from harm.
 One trustee takes responsibility for the oversight of health, safety and safeguarding and we have a management structure to oversee our activities in this respect.
 All staff are required to attend a health and safety induction when they commence employment.
 We provide a COVID-19 health and safety induction to all staff and performing company when they commence at Glyndebourne.